JoabMendes/joabe_mendes_test/question_c/README.md

 updated.

-### Adding the geo distribution id the cache keys
+### Adding the geo distribution id to the cache keys

 `@functools.lru_cache` uses the wrapped function arguments to generate a cache key for each specific set of arguments (Considering the order and type of arguments if typed=True).
-My solution for the geo distributed requirement was to create a timezone based geo distribution cache.
+My solution for the geo distributed requirement was to create a timezone based cache.

 As distributed servers might be in different timezones, using this information to create cache keys (+ the args) makes it possible to have unique keys for different